Shannon Gabriel

-Shannon Terry Gabriel (born 28 April 1988) is a Trinidadian cricketer who played internationally cricket for West Indies cricket team.
-He is a fast bowler.
+Shannon Terry Gabriel (born 28 April 1988) is a Trinidadian cricket right-arm fast bowler who played 59 Tests and 25 One Day Internationals (ODIs) for the West Indies from 2012 to 2023.
 He quickly became a key member of the Trinidad and Tobago attack after his debut in 2010.
 Following a neck injury to Ravi Rampaul, which forced him out of the match, Gabriel made his Test match debut for West Indies in May 2012, against England at Lord's.
-He made his One Day International (ODI) debut on 21 June 2016 against Australia.
+He made his ODI debut on 21 June 2016 against Australia.
 He is the first player to bat at No.12 in a Test match.
 On 28 August 2024, Gabriel announced his retirement from international cricket.

 Domestic career

 Born 28 April 1988 in Trinidad and Tobago, Gabriel made his debut in first-class cricket on 29 January 2010 playing for Trinidad and Tobago against the Leeward Islands in the 2009–10 Regional Four Day Competition.
 Opening the bowling with Richard Kelly, Gabriel's first wicket was that of Mali Richards.
 He finished with two wickets for 46 runs in the match as Trinidad and Tobago won by 45 runs.
 Gabriel played two further first-class matches that season, finishing with four wickets at a cost of 39.75 runs each.

 In June 2010, the West Indies Cricket Board founded the West Indies High Performance Centre to improve the quality of young cricketers in the region.
 Gabriel was included in the centre's first intake of 15 players aged 19 to 27.
 The centre fielded a team in the 2010/11 WICB Cup, the regional 50-over competition.
 He made his List A debut in the competition on 15 October, opening the bowling and taking two wickets for 30 runs against Guyana.
 He played two further matches in the 2010/11 Cup without taking another wicket.

 In October 2018, Cricket West Indies (CWI) awarded him a red-ball contract for the 2018–19 season.